ETFs

 Strategy: Asset Allocation

-Market Environment Non-investment-grade fixed-income categories, including high-yield bonds, leveraged loans and emerging-markets debt, outperformed investment-grade securities in Q4.
+Market Environment Non-investment-grade fixed-income categories, including high-yield bonds, leveraged loans and emerging-markets debt, underperformed investment-grade securities.

-Fund Positioning (Impact vs. Benchmark) The ETF's out-of-benchmark exposure to certain "plus" categories, including high-yield securities, leveraged loans and non-investment-grade emerging-markets debt, contributed to performance versus the benchmark Bloomberg U.S. Aggregate Bond Index.
-(Positive)
+Fund Positioning (Impact vs. Benchmark) The ETF's out-of-benchmark exposure to certain "plus" categories, including high-yield securities, leveraged loans and non-investment-grade emerging-markets debt, produced mixed results versus the benchmark Bloomberg U.S. Aggregate Bond Index.

 Strategy: Duration and Yield Curve